-Departmental websites are created for prospective majors who already have an interest in that field of study (such as English language and literature) but, for one reason or another, may need an extra push.
+Departmental websites are created for prospective students who already have an interest in that field of study (such as English language and literature), but may need an extra push.
 The school’s job is to reassure these students that they should feel safe in pursuing their interests.
 It is not to convince anyone that majoring in English is the best career decision.

 Chances are, you’re not interested in the liberal arts for its earning potential.
 The question for you isn’t whether the liberal arts is the best career choice, it’s whether it’s a sound one.
 And there’s plenty of research that points to the answer being yes.
 According to a 2018 report by the American Academy of Arts & Sciences, on average, humanities and liberal arts graduates “earn less and have slightly higher levels of unemployment relative to science and engineering majors.
 With respect to perceived well-being, however, humanities majors are quite similar to graduates from other fields.”
 For example, despite variations in earnings, bachelor’s degree holders in the humanities actually reported higher levels of financial satisfaction than bachelor’s degree holders in business.

-In other words, although liberal arts majors tend to earn less than STEM and business majors, that doesn’t mean they are not earning enough to lead a happy, financially stable life.
+In other words, although liberal arts majors tend to earn less than STEM and business majors it doesn’t mean that they are not earning enough to lead a happy, financially-stable life.

 Hannah Kwak is a junior at Yale University, majoring in Comparative Literature.
 She has an interest in education policy and spent last summer working with Breakthrough of Greater Philadelphia preparing seniors for the college application process.